en4rab/SPITkey/README.md

 Convert the verbose log of an emulated tpm in QEMU using the swtpm package

-- -p will output a text file suitable for use with wiresharks text2pcap.exe If this is present it will be called to convert the file automatically
+- -p will output a text file suitable for use with wiresharks text2pcap.exe If wireshark is installed it will be called to convert the file automatically
 - -k will extract the VMK or Blob and save it.

 This was writen when testing and is only left in incase it of use to someone.
 To output tpm traffic in the logfile swtpm needs to be called with the option ```--log level=20```